resetius/coroio/README.md

 ## Actor Benchmark

-The actor benchmark measures message-passing throughput in a ring topology where actors forward messages to the next actor in the ring.
+The actor benchmark measures message-passing throughput in a ring topology where actors forward messages to the next actor in the ring, counting messages that pass through the first actor (seed messages are not counted).

-### Local Ring Actor Benchmark
+The benchmark runs in two modes:

-This benchmark creates a ring of actors within a single process, measuring pure message-passing performance:
+- **Local mode**: 100 actors created within a single process
+- **Distributed mode**: 10 separate processes, each containing 1 actor

 ```scala
 class RingActor(idx: Int, N: Int, M: Int, ring: ListBuffer[ActorRef]) extends Actor {